KCLabMTU/LMCrot/README.md

 </p>

 In the graphs:
-- The first graph shows the distribution of predicted KCR and non-Kcr for each accession ID in the input FASTA file.
+- The first graph shows the distribution of predicted Kcr and non-Kcr for each accession ID in the input FASTA file.
 The decision threshold cut-off is `0.5`.
 - The second graph presents the distribution of probability values of the predicted sites.

 > <kbd>**Note:**</kbd>